Gliese 581g: Implications

 Scientists have monitored only a relatively small number of stars in the search for exoplanets.
 The discovery of a potentially habitable planet like Gliese 581g so early in the search might mean that habitable planets are more widely distributed than had been previously believed.
-According to Vogt, the discovery "implies an interesting lower limit on η_{⊕} as there are only ~116 known solar-type or later stars ... out to the 6.3 parsec distance of GJ 581".
+According to Vogt, the discovery "implies an interesting lower limit on η_{⊕} as there are only ~116 known solar-type or later stars ... out to the 6.3 parsec distance of GJ 581" (η_{⊕}, "eta-Earth", refers to the fraction of stars with potentially habitable planets).
 This finding foreshadows what Vogt calls a new, second Age of Discovery in exoplanetology:

 If the fraction of stars with potentially habitable planets (η_{⊕}, "eta-Earth") is on the order of a few tens of percent as Vogt proposes, and the Sun's stellar neighborhood is a typical sample of the galaxy, then the discovery of Gliese 581g in the habitable zone of its star points to the potential of billions of Earthlike planets in our Milky Way galaxy alone.